avsm/perscon.net/overview/signpost.md

 (e.g. the home) and can directly redirect devices that are on the same network to each other without going via the Internet.

-Stay tuned for an alpha release of this project towards the end of the 2011 summer.
+Stay tuned for an alpha release of this project around Easter 2012.